Whatever your reason for needing to

 and potential of each room in your home.
 If you’ve been using a spare room as a

 junk room, spend some time giving

-it a new purpose.
+.
 A high volume of bedrooms are sort after for

 families, so when they’re viewing a 4-bed house, they’ll want to see four